 In his dissertation, the results of which he published in 1928, Felix Bloch formulated the quantum mechanical foundation of the theory of electrons in crystal lattices.
 Due to the periodic potential of the crystal lattice in all three dimensions, the de Broglie waves of the electrons are spatially modulated following the rhythm of the lattice structure.
-In the approximation with bound electrons one assumes, that Fig. 4.2 Comparison of the energy of an electron, $U_a(\mathbf{r})$ , in the case of an isolated individual atom (solid line), and the case of the presence of atoms at the neighboring lattice sites, $U(\mathbf{r})$ (dashed curve)

-the electrons with the highest energy remain located most of the time at a certain lattice site, and only occasionally move to a neighboring lattice site, because of the small interaction between both locations.
+In the approximation with bound electrons one assumes, that the electrons with the highest energy remain located most of the time at a certain lattice site, and only occasionally move to a neighboring lattice site, because of the small interaction between both locations.
 Their binding energy at a certain lattice site is assumed to be much larger than their kinetic energy.
-In this case the solution of the Schrödinger equation found by Bloch is based on the wave function $\varphi_O(\mathbf{r})$ of the quantum mechanical states of the electrons of the isolated individual atom or molecule with their corresponding discrete energy levels.
-We denote the coordinate of the electron by $\mathbf{r}$ and the coordinate of the atom or molecule (i.e., of the lattice site) by $\boldsymbol{\rho}$ .
-The solution proposed by Bloch in form of the superposition of the atomic wave functions $\varphi_O(\mathbf{r} - \boldsymbol{\rho})$ is then given by:
+In this case the solution of the Schrödinger equation found by Bloch is based on the wave function $\phi_O(\mathbf{r})$ of the quantum mechanical states of the electrons of the isolated individual atom or molecule with their corresponding discrete energy levels.
+We denote the coordinate of the electron by \mathbf{r} and the coordinate of the atom or molecule (i.e., of the lattice site) by $\boldsymbol{\rho}$.
+The solution proposed by Bloch in form of the superposition of the atomic wave functions $\phi_O(\mathbf{r} - \boldsymbol{\rho})$ is then given by: